VirtualBrainLab/intermediate-experiment-language/README.md

 # Experiment Graph

 An experiment is a directed graph that starts from a `ExperimentStart` node and leads to an `ExperimentEnd` node.
+Graphs are stored in JSON files using the [jsongraph](https://github.com/jsongraph/json-graph-specification) format.

 # Nodes